 PASSPORT was developed by GTTP country directors and teachers.
 The course provides students with a basic understanding of tourism as a global industry.
 The curriculum is “teacher friendly” and is designed in such a way that basic concepts and information are combined with activities that focus the students on their own community or region.

 In some countries, like Russia, PASSPORT TO THE WORLD, is the officially-approved introductory curriculum.
-In Ireland, PASSPORT TO THE WORLD was incorporated into Ireland’s new national curriculum.
 In other member countries, like Hungary and Canada, PASSPORT TO THE WORLD is used to supplement existing curriculum.
-In Brazil PASSPORT TO THE WORLD was adopted by the federal government of Brazil as part of its drive to expand tourism education in state and municipal schools throughout Brazil.
+In other member countries, like Hungary and Canada, PASSPORT TO THE WORLD is used to supplement existing curriculum.
+In India PASSPORT TO THE WORLD is being introduced to students in secondary school.
+In the Philippines, PASSPORT TO THE WORLD is used in first year university studies.
 In Kenya PASSPORT TO THE WORLD was approved by the education ministry and is used to introduce students to this subject.
 For countries that are just starting to offer this subject, PASSPORT TO THE WORLD can be used as the introductory curriculum and provides a basis for understanding the industry and for going on to further study.